-during the sample period, suggesting that some firms enter and exit in the merged sample that is used for the estimations.
-The merged data set includes both exporters and importers.16 Moreover, Table 2C compares the differences between the merged data set and the full-sample firm-level data set.
-The merged sample has clearly higher means of sales, exports, and number of employees than those in the full-sample firm-level data set.
-These findings suggest that the merged sample is skewed toward large firms.
-Thus my findings are valid for Chinese large trading firms.
+Table 4 Comparison of the Merged Data Set and the Full-sample Production Data Set estimation.
+The merged data set includes both exporters and importers.
+16 Moreover, Table 4 compares the differences between the merged data set and the full-sample firm-level data set.
+The merged sample has clearly higher means of sales, exports and number of employees than those in the full-sample firm-level data set.
+These findings suggest that the merged sample is skewed towards large firms.
+Thus, my findings are valid for large Chinese trading firms.